Eugenics is a set of beliefs and practices that aims at improving the genetic quality of the human population.

 "Immortality" means being partially or fully immune to dying from old age.
 You can still die from starvation, being blown out an airlock with no spacesuit, or being drilled between the eyes by a laser rifle.

-"Invulnerability" on the other hand is being remarkably difficult to kill.
+"Invulnerability" on the other hand is being remarkably difficult to kill with clubs, swords, or firearms.
 Having a body composed of diamond, Wolverine-levels of regeneration, resurrection like Count Dracula, that sort of thing.

 Having one of these abilities does not necessarily mean you have the other.
 TV Tropes calls having both Complete Immortality.